skluthe/Redcloud/README.md

 * docker-machine deployment requires the user to already have a running docker-machine on a cloud infrastructure (such as AWS, GCP, Linode and [many others](https://docs.docker.com/machine/drivers/)).
 Once deployed, simply run the `eval` command as illustrated above.
 * `docker` & `docker-machine` installations require root privileges.
 You can downgrade privilege requirements following [the official documentation](https://docs.docker.com/install/linux/linux-postinstall/)
 * If you don't see the "App Templates" menu item right after deploying, refresh the web page and make sure you're not at the endpoint selection menu.
-* If you wish to create a new username/password combo, remove Portainer persistent data on deployment candidate: `rm -rf /opt/portainer/data`
+* If you wish to create a new username/password combo, remove Yacht persistent data on deployment candidate: `rm -rf /opt/yacht/data`
 * If you're running into python errors, you may need to install the `python3-distutils` package using `apt-get install python3-distutils` on debian/ubuntu base.
 * If you get an error when deploying an App Template saying the "container name already exists", it's probably because you're trying to deploy the same App Template without having removed a previously deployed one.
 Simply remove the old container with the same name, or change the name of your new container.
 * If something seems wrong with your container, the standard procedure is to check the container's logs from the web interface.
-* If running a local deployment on OSX, `portainer` will be unable to use its default volume location `/opt/`.
-To solve this, open the `docker-compose.yml` file, replace `/opt/portainer/data:/data` with a folder with write-access, for example: `/tmp/portainer/:/data` and create the `/tmp/portainer` directory before running Redcloud.
+* If running a local deployment on OSX, `yacht` will be unable to use its default volume location `/opt/`.
+To solve this, open the `docker-compose.yml` file, replace `/opt/yacht/data:/data` with a folder with write-access, for example: `/tmp/yacht/:/data` and create the `/tmp/yacht` directory before running Redcloud.
 * if you're getting issues with the web terminal, try disabling some addons, using private browsing, or try with a different browser.
 If all else fails, connect to your container [through the terminal](#accessing-containers-from-the-terminal).
 ___